-- The backbone of all protein molecules is made up of linear chain of polypeptide, which are made up of amino acids.
+- The backbone of all protein molecules is made up of a linear chain of polypeptides, which is made up of amino acids.

 - Proteins are colorless and tasteless (except serine which is sweet).

-- The number of amino acid in the polypeptide and thus in the protein may vary considerably.
-For example: The smallest protein insulin has 51 amino acids and a bigger protein hemoglobin has 574 amino acids.
+- The number of amino acids in the polypeptide and thus in the protein may vary considerably.
+For example, The smallest protein insulin has 51 amino acids and the bigger protein hemoglobin has 574 amino acids.

-- Proteins are the fundamental constituent of the cytoplasm of cell.
+- Proteins are the fundamental constituent of the cytoplasm of cells.

-- Proteins are considered as the bricks, they make up bones, muscles, hairs and other parts of the body.
+- Proteins are considered bricks, they make up bones, muscles, hairs, and other parts of the body.

 - The diffusion rate of protein is extremely low.

-- Protein exhibits amphoteric property i.e. they can act as acids and alkalies.
+- Proteins exhibit amphoteric properties i.e. they can act as acids and alkalies.

-- Antibodies, blood hemoglobin are also made of protein.
+- Antibodies and blood hemoglobin are also made of protein.